PopularDemand/WebDev101-API/public/assets/lessons/wd103/flexbox.md

 ![three dogs in a flexbox](https://s3-us-west-2.amazonaws.com/wwcode-webdev/flex-orig.png)

 The outer box with the border is our flex container.
 It has `display: flex;`.
-Now we will add more properties to the parent box.
+Now we will add more properties to that parent box.

 ### `align-items`

-This will align items before, along, or after the parent's main axis.
+This will align items before, on, or after the parent's main axis.
 By default, a flex-displayed element's main axis runs horizontally (like a row or a hamburger).

 The values can be `flex-start` (at the top), `flex-end`, (at the bottom), or `center` (in the middle), plus more.
 Vertically centering items has been a nightmare for CSS-ers for decades.
 Flexbox makes it dead-simple.